openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 - benchmarks (if ``BUILD_BENCHMARKS=ON``),
 - and extras (if ``BUILD_EXTRAS=ON``).

-.. note:: PALISADE also provides more granular control over which components of PALISADE are built.
+.. note:: OpenFHE also provides more granular control over which components of OpenFHE are built.

 We discuss these options below.
 Each of these commands can be used instead of ``make`` in the main build instructions.